Why AI matters for public administration: 4 compelling reasons!

 Content:

-Process optimisation in five steps
+Process optimization in five steps

 Definition, meaning and implementation